methylgrammarlab/deconvolution_models/README.md

 Please note that this package requires [epiread-tools](https://github.com/methylgrammarlab/epiread-tools) to run, which should be downloaded automatically during the installation process.

+## Reference files
+A record of this repository along with reference files in epiread and pat formats can be found at: https://zenodo.org/records/10799835

 ## Getting Started

 To view the full list of input arguments and usage instructions, run the following command: